 Open-ended conference calls make it possible for people to argue continually without any real interest in solving the problem at hand.
-The call can then just become about venting their dissatisfaction at the current situation.
+The call can becomes about venting their dissatisfaction at the current situation.
 By setting a time limit, the person responsible for running the call can insist that people stay focused on how to resolve the business problems rather than complaining about them which changes nothing.

 Get Everyone Relevant on the Call

 There’s no point in holding a conference call if one of the major players or the people who must make the final decision aren’t on the call too.
 Whoever must make a recommendation about how to resolve the problem must be present or the call is a waste of time.

 Don’t make it necessary to access the conference from a single location or country.
 When people are traveling on business (or even on vacation abroad), it’s important to enable everyone who should be on the call to connect.
 Ensure smartphones or tablets on Android and iOS can also access the call too.
 Don’t make it a restriction that only people with a laptop or phone can connect.